|

 "quilted" grain patterns, finished with a transparent

-color which allows the grain to shine through.
+colour that allows the grain to shine through.

 |